weifanjiang/Nullness_Lite/README.md

 2. open Eclipse, and create a workspace under directory your_workspace

-3. move under the created workspace your_workspace, git clone our project and switch to branch "eclipse":
+3. move under your_workspace, git clone our project and switch to branch "eclipse":
 ```
    $ git clone https://github.com/NullnessLiteGroup/junit4.git
    $ cd junit4